-The theoretical framework was built related to the system's usability and sense.
-Moreover, detailed three-dimensional content was discussed in rendering, allowing movement between spatially positioned viewpoints that render stereoscopic panoramic videos generated in a three-dimensional scene.
-Changing the viewing position during the proposed transformation displays a transformation video, generated in advance in the three-dimensional scene and selected from a list, simulating a sequential and immediate movement in three-dimensional space.
-The experiment was implemented to get the conclusions of the System usability and sense of presence study

-2.5.
-Data Analysis

-The data used were anonymized and analysed to make a design in the evaluation processes.
-The framework of the research was based on two main focuses, namely, two-dimensional and three-dimensional images
+There were three surveys presented to the participants.
+System usability scales [22] questionnaire was used to explore the system’s usability.
+The sense of presence was investigated using Igroup Presence Questionnaire (IPQ) [23].
+Power BI software was used for statistical data analysis of the surveys.

 3. Experiment results

+3.1 Usability testing

-The aim of the study is to evaluate the usability of two-dimensional methods for rendering virtual reality content and the sense of presence created by replacing the rendered image with different views.
+The aim of the study is to evaluate the usability of two-dimensional methods for rendering VR content and the sense of presence they induce.
 The study aims to answer the following questions through experiments:

-1. Which is the easiest method to use for changing two-dimensional content images?
+Which is the easiest method to use for video transitions occurring while changing camera positions?

-2. Which navigational object, static lines or dynamic arrows, is preferable and more intuitive and easier to use?
+Which navigational object, static lines or dynamic arrows, is preferable and more intuitive and easier to use?

-3. Which method of changing the two-dimensional content of an image has the least negative physiological consequences and is more comfortable to use?
+Which method of video transition has the least negative physiological consequences and is more comfortable to use?

-4. Does the immediate two-dimensional content replacement method using video create a stronger sense of presence in the environment than other two-dimensional content representation methods?
+Does the two-dimensional content representation and locomotion using presented transitions induce a stronger sense of presence in the environment in comparison to other methods?